 Remember, debt consolidation only makes sense in certain scenarios.
 Depending on the interest rates you can get and the length of the loan, you could end up paying more for a personal loan in the long run, even if the monthly payments are lower.
 Make sure you understand the total cost of a personal loan compared to the total cost of your current debts.
 For more information, check out our article on deciding if a personal loan for debt consolidation is right for you.

 If you’re curious about your credit, you can check your three credit reports for free once a year.
-To track your credit more regularly, Credit.com’s free Credit Report Card is an easy-to-understand breakdown of your credit report information that uses letter grades—plus you get two free credit scores updated each month.
+To track your credit more regularly, Credit.com’s free Credit Report Card is an easy-to-understand breakdown of your credit report information that uses letter grades—plus you get two free credit scores updated every 14 days.